Seo Ji-eum

 Seo Ji-eum (Korean: 서지음; born December 15, 1986), is a South Korean lyricist and singer.
 She started getting recognition after writing the lyrics for Girls' Generation-TTS's "Twinkle" and f(x)'s "Electric Shock".
 She won the Lyricist of the Year Award at the 2018 Gaon Chart Music Awards.
 She released her debut single "Greenroom" on March 27, 2021.
+She has since written songs for various artists.

 Songwriting credits

 All songwriting credits are adapted from the Korea Music Copyright Association's database, unless otherwise noted.